 For children, the main attraction is the island’s one-of-a-kind playground, modeled after the hull of the frigate ship Petr and Pavel, but built at 80% of the original scale.

 The island’s inner basin has also taken on a new look, with iron fences linking stone columns.
 Additionally, the island gained a walkway paved with stone, as well as a sprawling herb garden.
-In the future, the New Holland park will feature grand-scale sculptures, art objects, and installations by artists from around the world.
+New Holland Island regularu features sculptures, art objects, and installations by artists from around the world.

 Temporary pavilions made out of glass, wood, and metal, inspired by the Northern Modern style, have been constructed to meet the island’s other needs.
 These pavilions include an information center, where visitors can find out more about upcoming events, provide feedback, and engage with the project curators; the gallery Pavilion, equipped to feature a selection of small-scale exhibitions, lectures and other events; and a stage for concerts, screenings, and theatrical productions.
 There will also be several kiosks available for rotating pop-up projects from young restaurateurs.
 The design for these temporary pavilions was the work of two emerging architects from Saint Petersburg, Sergey Bukin and Lyubov Leontieva.

 Visitors are greeted by a large neon sign in the shape of a seagull, the Island’s emblem.
 This emblem was created in 2011 by Moscow-based artist Dima Pantyushin and appears across multiple elements of the park, from the manhole covers to the streetlight columns.